stonejr623/snRNA-seq-TE/README.md

 ` subtyping.R `

-### 7. DE Gene Analysis
+### 7. DE Gene/TE Analysis
 Differentially expressed genes, pathways, and transposable elements are detailed in 'de_genes.md' in the 'resources' tab.
 A summary file of conclusions are included in 'results_summary.md' in the 'results' tab.
+HERVK was found to be a subcluster-specific marker for projection and glutamatergic neurons, synapse-associated oligodendrocytes and oxidative-stressed OPCs.
+However, none of these subclusters have a significant differences in proportion between control and PD cohorts.
+HERVK was also found to be downregulated in premyelinating and stress-responding oligodendrocytes of PD vs CTRL.

+For the purpose of this analysis, focusing in on dopaminergic neurons would provide the most significant evidence of TEs being involved in Parkinson's disease.
+While there are no significant differences in HERVK as markers or DE genes, various SINE elements were found to be downregulated in PD vs CTRL.

+**The following are the large conclusions from this analysis:**
+1. There is differential expression of various cell subtypes between Parkinson's and control samples.
+2. HERVs serve as markers for several of these subtypes, and are downregulated in premyelinating and stress-responding oligodendrocytes in Parkinson's.
+3. Other TEs (SINE, LINE elements) are found to be differentially expressed in many of these subtypes.